romitjain/gpt-benchmark/README.md

 # gpt-benchmark

-Making small indri as fast as possible
+Making small decoder only transformers as fast as possible

 This is an effort at making small models (<1B params) run as fast as possible!
 (Running models at the highest throughput possible and lowest time to fist token for the batch size of 1)